Parents and Families

 EMU welcomes families and guests (two guests/family members maximum per student); however, there are no child care services available during this program.

-Part B of orientation, First Three, is a three-day, intensive program introducing students to EMU resources.
-We invite you to attend day one of First Three, Friday August 31, 2018.
+Part B of orientation, New Student Orientation, is a three-day, intensive program introducing students to EMU resources.
+We invite you to attend day one of New Student Orientation, Friday August 31, 2018.
 Each student may bring up to four guests/family members; however, there are no child care services available during this program.

 Campus GPS: Guide for Parents and Students